cdabel/messaging_service/README.md

-# Hatch Messaging Service (Take-Home Project)
+# Messaging Service (API Project)

-This project implements a simplified messaging service that mimics key functionality from Hatch’s agentic AI platform for home services communication.
+This project implements a simplified messaging service that mimics key functionality from an agentic AI platform.

 It supports: